NewEnglandSkiHistory.com

 Overview

-On December 19, 1962, the New Hampshire Department of Resources and Economic Development Advisory Commission approved the $500,000 plan for a ski area on North Uncanoonuc Mountain.
-On January 1, 1963, the North Mount Uncanoonuc Corporation was registered in the State of New Hampshire.
+Nevertheless, on December 19, 1962, the New Hampshire Department of Resources and Economic Development Advisory Commission approved the $500,000 plan for a ski area on North Uncanoonuc Mountain.
+In January of 1963, the North Mount Uncanoonuc Corporation was registered in the State of New Hampshire.

 Trails were cleared, a brand new 1963 Mueller double chairlift was delivered, and apparently snowmaking equipment was also purchased.
 An access road may have also been built.